 History of the Gordon Setter in Australia

 One Gordon Setter named Don owned by Mr J DeLittle of Clarendon Street Melbourne was listed in the catalogue of Victoria's first dog show held in 1864.
 This was the same year that Mr Lachlan MacKinnon imported from Britain a dog and bitch named 'Ponto' and 'Dido' respectively.

 Gordon Setter (Aust) 1892

 Mr A.E.
-Prentice and a small but dedicated band of enthusiasts supported the Gordon Setter through the depression years, dedicated to the belief that he was be best worker of all the Setters for Australian conditions.
+Prentice and a small but dedicated band of enthusiasts supported the Gordon Setter through the depression years, believing that he was the best worker of all the Setters for Australian conditions.